dmitrii-t/aws-cdk-construct-s3-event-handler/README.md

 npm run test
 ```

-Use the builder to define the resource and a handler for that resource
+Use the construct to define s3 bucket and subscribe a handler to changes
+in that bucket

 ```typescript
 class S3EventHandlerConstructTest extends Stack {